 Completion of the programme will assist graduates who wish to meet professional accreditation requirements for professional practice.

 Further information is available in the Structure tab.

 On acceptance of their place on the course, learners would be required to attend an induction day.
 This covers all aspects of the programme content, delivery, assessment, and requirements.
 Induction provides the learner with an opportunity to become familiar with the environment, peers, and faculty members.

 All learners complete this course on a part-time basis over 2 years only.
-Attendance would normally require attendance in person (either in class or on Zoom) on 1 or 2 evenings per week (6 pm to 10 pm) and Saturdays (9.30 am to 4.30 pm) over 3 semesters in the academic year from September to July.
+Attendance would normally require attendance in person (either in class or on Zoom) on 1 evening per week (6 pm to 10 pm) and Saturdays (9.30 am to 4.30 pm) over 3 semesters in the academic year from September to July.
 The timetable has been structured to optimise the utilisation of online learning via Zoom where this allows, but skills-based components do require a certain amount of in-person attendance and it is taught using a combination of classroom-based and blended learning techniques via Zoom.
 This allows the learner to access classes in person or using on-line facilities.
 In certain skill-based modules, attendance will be a mandatory requirement.

 Each learner would study and submit for assessment 3 Modules in Semester 1 (15 ECTS).
 The focus of these modules are designed to provide learners with a fundamental understanding of the Principles and Practices of a range of Psychotherapeutic approaches (5ECTS), Skills and Competency focused learning (5 ECTS), the application of a range of modalities of practice (5ECTS) and are assessed on this work within the same Semester.
 Learners will also commence their ‘Knowing Self’ Module in Semester 1 and complete it in Semester 4 (5ECTS).